Jaswanthk07/AudioDB-ElevenLabs/README.md

 ## 🙏 Acknowledgments

-This project was built with inspiration and support from the open-source community:
+This project was built with thought and support from the open-source community,

 - **React Team** for providing an excellent frontend framework
 - **MongoDB Team** for robust database solutions